techintel/techintel.github.io/_posts/2017-12-11-design-of-our-website-is-coming-soon.markdown

 ---

 The developer of this site have planned to use the JavaScript library React for building its user interface.
-He will first master ReactJS and then use it for the design of our site.
+He will first master ReactJS and then use it for the official design of our site.

 We're partially using Jekyll *(software)* to generate our static website.
-Our website will soon be a react application.
+Our website will soon become a react application.